 So, how often do you tweet?
 Newsfeeds on Twitter move much faster than on Facebook so honestly, the sky is almost the limit.
 Some of the most active Twitter businesses are tweeting upwards of 20-30 times per day.

 However, you shouldn’t just tweet anything for the sake of tweeting.
 Rather, tweet with a purpose.
 If you have something valuable to say, tweet your heart out.
 But remember, this isn’t Instagram and no one cares what you had for lunch (unless its relevant).
 Tweets can be educational, humorous, or pertain to current events.
 If you retweet, always add your own take on the original post.
+Use a marketing calendar so you can organize your content to tweet value rather than just fill a void.

 You can also attract new followers on Twitter by using visuals; pictures and videos are more likely to catch the eye and stand out in the feed.
 Remember, that newsfeed is moving pretty quickly so anything you can do to get your audience to pause and stick around for a while is a plus.

 If your strategy is to use a variety of visuals, opt for original imagery or infographics over stock photography.
 Just like how your tweets need to have value, so do your visuals.
 Give people a reason to stop scrolling and visit your profile.
+Check out how to make a slideshow – it’s a great way to have stand out content to attract viewers.

 Video content also works well for targeted ad campaigns, sponsored posts.
 This form of paid advertising on Twitter allows for a great deal of customization.
 Like Facebook, you can target your ads towards specific keywords, people, and locations.